 Tips for Docking a Personal Watercraft

-If you’re new to the world of personal watercraft and were sold on the high-speed thrills without being taught how to dock your PWC, you came to the right place!
+If you’re new to the world of personal watercraft and were sold on the high-speed thrills of riding a Jet Ski, Sea-Doo or WaveRunner without being taught how to dock your PWC, you came to the right place.

-Docking a personal watercraft can be a daunting task for any PWC pilot, regardless of skill level or experience.
+Docking a PWC can be a daunting task for any rider, regardless of their skill level or experience.
 Here are some tips for learning how to dock a PWC safely and efficiently.

 Learning to Dock a PWC